* Was a member of Students for a Democratic Society in the 1960s

 * Owns consulting firm that helps grassroots leftist organizations promote their agendas and fundraise successfully

-* Director of New York State’s chapter of the Apollo Alliance
+* Served as a director of New York State’s chapter of the Apollo Alliance

-Jeffrey Carl Jones was born into a Quaker family in Philadelphia, Pennsylvania in February 1947.
-In September 1965 he enrolled at Antioch College in Ohio.
-A month later, he joined the Students for a Democratic Society (SDS) and became active as an anti-war speaker on college campuses.
-Also during the Sixties, Jones was a member of a radical group calling themselves “The Motherfuers.”1**
+Jeffrey Carl Jones was born into a Quaker family in Philadelphia, Pennsylvania on February 23, 1947.
+His father Al, was a conscientious objector who spent the World War II years in an isolated mountain work camp.
+In September 1965, Jeff enrolled at Antioch College in Ohio.
+About six weeks later, he joined the Students for a Democratic Society (SDS) and became active as an anti-war speaker on college campuses.
+Also during the Sixties, Jones was a member of a radical group calling themselves “The Motherfuckers.”[1]

 In August 1968 Jones participated in a large-scale protest at the site of the Democratic National Convention in Chicago, a protest that escalated into street riots.
 At one point, Jones shouted to his fellow rioters: